MK2112/encrypted-sync/README.md

    }
    ```

-   Notes:
+   **Notes:**
-   - Use `sync_folder.path` to specify the full path to your cloud sync folder (e.g. Dropbox, Google Drive, OneDrive, Syncthing, etc.)
+   - Use `sync_folder.path` to specify the full path to your cloud sync folder (e.g. Dropbox, Google Drive, Syncthing, etc.)
    - Set `pgp.key_name` to the name you used when creating your PGP key
    - Leave `pgp.passphrase` empty to be prompted each time, or set it for automatic operation (less secure)
+   - All files in the monitored directory, including hidden files (those starting with a dot), are encrypted and synced.
+   - The tool automatically handles file overwrites and creates conflict files if both local and remote versions change independently.
+   - Attempts to download or decrypt non-existent files will result in clear error messages.

 ## Usage